| Chart reference | Description |

 Install by setting the OAuth secret in Helm values

 This method installs the Secrets, and creates thetailscale namespace, during the Helm chart installation.
+Use this approach when you want a single Helm command to handle namespace creation and OAuth credentials in one step.

 Verify the installation